 Packages are installed to the

 node_modules folder.
 Open that at your own peril as it’s known for being a bit of a black hole for code.
-Due to the size it can take it’s by default excluded from being checked into by git and instead if you clone a project you just use the package.json and yarn to recreate the node_modules folder.
+Due to the size it can take, the node_modules folder is by default excluded from being checked into by git.
+Instead, if you clone a project you just use the package.json and yarn to recreate the node_modules folder.

 Once you have installed a library then you need to reference it in your pack file.
 Webpack references the

 node_modules folder as a top level directory to search for anything referenced so you aren’t stuck trying to work your way backwards from the pack file when requiring a library with lines like

 require ../../node_modules/etc and instead you can just reference the library starting with its own folder in node_modules.

 In this case we can require any css into the

 application.js file and Rails will load it as css and bundle it together using Webpack.

 One key thing to note when you’re using Webpacker is how it works out what code to load.
 With the Asset Pipeline, because all code was required to be loaded in the